89luca89/distrobox/docs/usage/distrobox-enter.md

 	DBX_CONTAINER_MANAGER="docker" DBX_CONTAINER_NAME=test-alpine distrobox-enter

-Supported environment variables:
+# ENVIRONMENT VARIABLES

 	DBX_CONTAINER_NAME
 	DBX_CONTAINER_MANAGER
 	DBX_SKIP_WORKDIR
 	DBX_SUDO_PROGRAM

+# EXTRA

-This is used to enter the distrobox itself.
+This command is used to enter the distrobox itself.
 Personally, I just create multiple profiles in my `gnome-terminal` to have multiple distros accessible.

 The `--additional-flags` or `-a` is useful to modify default command when executing in the container.